Quick Start

 Sign in

 Run hostanywhere login — opens a browser automatically, or generates a unique sign-in URL to paste in your browser.
-Connect using QR code, token, or your account (Google, GitHub, Microsoft, Apple, email, or SSO).
+Connect using a token or your account (Google, GitHub, Microsoft, Apple, email, or SSO).

 hostanywhere login